 Baked treats are a specialty of cultural cuisine throughout the world.
-Who doesn’t love the smell of fresh baked bread?
+Who doesn’t love the smell of fresh-baked bread?
 A bakery business typically operates out of a storefront in the commercial section of a city or town.
-However, many entrepreneurs have successfully run their bakeries out of their home, attracting customers via word of mouth and small-scale advertising.
+However, many entrepreneurs have successfully run bakeries out of their homes, attracting customers via word of mouth and small-scale advertising.
 Still others rent space in a commercial kitchen and distribute their baked goods wholesale to local cafes, restaurants, and convenience stores.

 Retail bakeries prepare their items in-house and sell their baked goods directly to customers, with some locations offering seating for their clientele.

 Commercial bakeries operate without a physical storefront, acting as suppliers for businesses that wish to sell baked goods, but don’t have the capacity to produce them in-house.

 Who is this business right for?

 A good baker has mastered the art of baking.
 It takes dedication over a long period of time to become successful in this business, as there is a lot of competition.
 As such, the baking business is ideal for people who love baking, who don’t mind working odd hours (for example, early mornings), and who have an artistic side.
 The best-selling bakeries not only have items that taste great, but also look so appealing that customers simply cannot resist buying them.

 What happens during a typical day at a bakery?